Xilinx/mlir-aie/programming_guide/section-2/section-2e/02_external_mem_to_core/README.md

 Both a consumer and a producer process are running on `ComputeTile2`.
 The producer process acquires one object from `of_in` to consume and one object from `of_out` to produce into.
 It then reads the value of the input object and adds `1` to all its entries before releasing both objects.

-It is possible to build, run and test this design with the following command:
+It is possible to build, run and test this design with the following commands:
 ```
 make
 make run